oisintohak/Workout-Interval-Timer---MS2/README.md

 # Workout Interval Timer
 This is a single page website for an Interval Workout timer.
 It is designed to be simple and intuitive to use.
 The user can instantly change the work/rest period length to suit their needs and the UI features large buttons, allowing the user to easily start and stop the timer as they need.
-The primary goal of this website is to provide a responsive, accesible and easy-to-use, browser-based timer for interval training
+The primary goal of this website is to provide a responsive, accessible and easy-to-use, browser-based timer for interval training

 ---
 ![Multi Device Website Mockup](wireframes/mockup.jpg)